Saturday, October 29, 2016

 In other words, Dylan is more pretentious.
 What, one may ask, is un-literary about lightness and frivolity?
 And I hardly think Porter's lyrics have evaporated.

 But Dylan was not awarded the Nobel Prize for his lyrics.
-He was given the ward for his songs: the combination of lyrics and music.
-Anyone who recalls "Like a Rolling Stone" or "When I paint My Masterpiece" doesn't recite the words.
+He was given the award for his songs: the combination of lyrics and music.
+Anyone who recalls "Like a Rolling Stone" or "When I Paint My Masterpiece" doesn't recite the words.
 They sing them to themselves, and it is this mutual dependence of words and music that led Alex Ross to compare Dylan to Wagner.

 I don't think the comparison quite holds, since Wagner is regarded primarily as a composer.
 The music, without the words, is still ravishing.
 Gershwin's melodies, too, stand on their own and have become standards of the instrumental jazz repertoire.
 Dylan's have not.